 2-Baked beans (fèves au lard)

 A traditional dish consisting mainly of beans and pieces of pork, slow-cooked in an earthenware dish or in a slow cooker.
-Several variations exist, but the most popular version is made with maple syrup.
+Several variations exist, but the most popular version is made with maple syrup or molasses.
 My tip: go to a restaurant where they serve breakfast or brunch, they will have baked beans!
-For example, this traditional food of Quebec is served with a smile at La Buche on St-Louis Street.
+For example, you can find this traditional food of Quebec La Buche on St-Louis Street.

 3-Meat pie (pâté à la viande) or tourtière